raymondumbas/Outfit-Tracker/documentation/ADR.md

 - When item is pressed:
   - use id value as key to look up clothing information
   - use that info to populate the pop up menu

+### Editing and Deleting
+- Some data in outfits and clothes can be edited by the user
+- Clothes
+  - Can be edited:
+    - Name
+    - Tags
+    - Frequency: just in case a user clicks that they wore it on accident
+  - Cannot be edited:
+    - Number of outfits: is calculated by creating/deleting outfits shouldnt be changed
+    - ID: would mess up dataflow if changed
+    - Date: should reflect when the user actually made it